lzanini/mdbook-katex/README.md

 macros = "path/to/macros.txt"
 ```

-You can now use these macros in any `.md` file
+You can now use these macros in your `.md` files

 ```
 # Chapter 1